-Management has considered possible changes in the key assumptions used in the value-in-use calculations, and has not identified any reasonable change in assumptions that would lead to an impairment.
+Management has considered possible changes in the key assumptions used in the value-in-use calculations, including reducing the growth rate for the projected cash flow period to 0% and increasing the post-tax discount rate to 12% to determine their impact on headroom.
+Management has not identified any reasonable change in assumptions that would lead to an impairment charge for either CGU.

 The Group believes that the assumptions adopted in the value-in-use calculation reflect an appropriate balance between the Group's experience to date and the uncertainty associated with the COVID-19 pandemic.
-Accordingly, the Group has concluded that no impairment is required as at 30 June 2021.
+Accordingly, the Group has concluded that no impairment is required as at 30 June 2022.

-Note 17.
+Note 19.
 Trade and other payables